 15-3.
 Presbytery as a whole may hear a case, with or without process (BCO 31-38), a reference (BCO 41), an appeal (BCO 42), a complaint (BCO 43), a BCO 40-5 proceeding, or a request to assume original jurisdiction (BCO 33-1) properly before it, or it may of its own motion commit such a case to a commission.
 Such a commission shall be appointed by the Presbytery from its members other than members of the Session of the church from which the case comes up.
 The commission shall try the case in the manner presented by the Rules of Discipline and shall submit to the Presbytery a full statement of the case and the judgment rendered.
-The judgment of the commission shall be the decision of the Presbytery, and the statement of the case and judgment printed in its minutes.
+The judgment of the case and judgment printed in its minutes.